aspose-html/Aspose.HTML-API-References/english/net/aspose.html.collections/namednodemap/item/_index.md

 ---
 title: Item
 second_title: Aspose.HTML for .NET API Reference
-description: Returns the indexth item in the map.
+description: Returns the index-th item in the map.
 If index is greater than or equal to the number of nodes in this map this returns null.
 type: docs
 weight: 10
 url: /net/aspose.html.collections/namednodemap/item/